 On her former Alpenglow Farm, April hosted farm tours on topics such as: horse keeping, wildlife enhancement, pasture management and forest management.
 Alpenglow Farm was chosen as: Landowner Farm of the Year by King Conservation District, in King County, WA in 2007.
 A life long animal lover, horse rider and caretaker, April enjoys working with the unique horse and livestock owners she meets through Horses for Clean Water.

 In 2011, April moved to a property in a ‘better’ climate (24” of rain annually, versus 105”) where she and her husband Mike stay busy maintaining their forest and tending to their goats and gardens.
 Currently horseless, her free time is spent out-and-about with the whippets.

 April can be reached via the contact page.

-Jessica Paige has worked with Horses for Clean Water for almost 20 years, helping with a variety of projects from writing grants, manuals and tip sheets, to organizing workshops and helping coordinate new programs like 4-H'ers for Clean Water.
+Jessica Paige has been a consultant with Horses for Clean Water for almost 20 years, helping with a variety of projects from writing grants, manuals and tip sheets, to organizing workshops and helping coordinate new programs like 4-H'ers for Clean Water.